LaurentVe/TV-Script-Generation-with-RNN/README.md

 # TV-Script-Generation-with-RNN

 This project generate a TV script from scratch using RNNs.
+It is one of the projects from Udacity's Deep Learning Nanodegree.

 The model is trained on a part of the Seinfeld's dataset of TV scripts from 9 seasons (1989-1998).